Woodehh/Neodius/README.md

 ## Looks awesome, but how can i use it.
 ### The AppStore
-As stated above; it's currently being approved for the App Store where you'll soon be able to download it for free.
-However; since i believe in the power of open-source; it's here so everyone can use, edit and contribute to it.
+You'll soon be able to download it for free.
+However; since I believe in the power of open-source; it's here so everyone can use, edit and contribute to it.

-**I will post the AppStore link here and on [Reddit](https://www.reddit.com/r/NEO/) when it's approved!**

 ### Building it yourself
 So you want to build it to your iDevice yourself?
 We have a beautiful markdown for that: [Check this out](BUILD.md).